 Internationally there is a growing demand for products that are natural, healthy, and produced sustainably.
 The team at Onetai Station are looking to capitalise on this trend with their new food spread.

 Corrie says Onetai’s milk and honey spread has many uses.
-“It can be spread on toast, drizzled on cereal, used as a desert topping, or mixed to make a hot drink.
-We’re also looking into its potential as a sport supplement – there are lots of options.”
+“It can be spread on toast, drizzled on cereal, used as a dessert topping, or mixed to make a hot drink.
+We’re also looking into its potential as a sports supplement – there are lots of options.”

 The team at Rise Taupō have received strong local support during the factory design and build process.
-“Organisations like Enterprise Great Lake Taupō have been really encouraging.
-They’ve helped connect us to local suppliers, and made us feel welcome in this community.
+“Organisations like Amplify have been really encouraging.
+They’ve helped connect us to local suppliers and made us feel welcome in this community.
 Kylie and Rick are always available to talk through any issues that crop up - we’ve found it really easy to get things done” he says.

-Although the COVID-19 national lockdown has caused delays, production of the new Onetai spread will be starting within the next few weeks.
-“We’re just putting the last finishing touches on everything, and then we’ll be up and running” he says.
+Although the COVID-19 national lockdown has caused delays, production of the new Onetai spread has been full steam ahead.
+“We’re just putting the last finishing touches on some new products and have begun exporting already,” he says.

 Taupō District Mayor, David Trewavas, recently visited the Rise Taupō factory at Rakanui Road and said he was impressed by the investment and scale of the operation.

 “It is always pleasing to welcome new business and industry to the Taupō District,” says Mayor David.
 “The team at Rise Taupō have created a unique and delicious new food product that will be proudly exported and branded as made in Taupō.
-I wish them well with the product launch and the commencement of production.”
+I wish them well with the product and increase in production.”